 The Main Screen is where you begin operating your irrigation machine, and where you learn its current status.
-Controls are located on the left side of the screen, the machine's current status is located on the right side of the screen.
-See Figure 22-1, which represents a typical main screen.
+Controls are located on the left side of the screen, the machine's current status is located on the right side of the screen, Soft Keys on either side of the screen and the Menu, Home, Back, Start and Stop buttons are located below the screen.
+See Figure 24-1, which represents a typical main screen.
 The following pages describe the elements that can appear on the Main Screen.
-The Controls and Status fields can be customized and may look different than what is shown in Figure 22-1.
+The Controls and Status fields can be customized and may look different than what is shown in Figure 24-1.